apify/actor-whitepaper/README.md

 The README file is referenced from the [Actor file](./pages/ACTOR.md) using the `readme` directive, and typically stored at `.actor/README.md`.

-Good documentation makes good Actors!
+Good documentation makes good Actors.
-[Learn more](https://docs.apify.com/actors/publishing/seo-and-promotion) how to write great SEO-optimized READMEs.
+[Learn more](https://docs.apify.com/academy/get-most-of-actors/seo-and-promotion) how to write great READMEs for SEO.

 ### Schema files